Student Christian Movement of Great Britain

-Student Christian Movement of Great Britain (or SCM) is an ecumenical Progressive Christian student organization in Great Britain.
+Student Christian Movement of Great Britain (SCM) is an ecumenical Progressive Christian student organization in Great Britain.
 Its main activities are focused on spirituality, issues of social, economic, and environmental justice, and building autonomous local communities on campuses across the country.
 It is part of the World Student Christian Federation.

 History

 SCM began in 1889 as the Student Volunteer Missionary Union and set out to unite students with an interest in overseas mission, but it rapidly broadened its aims and became the largest student organisation in Britain.
 It went on to help establish the National Union of Students and the World University Service.
 Its first General Secretary was Tissington Tatlow.
 Without SCM, the Edinburgh conference, which was to give birth to the modern ecumenical movement, would never have taken place.
 SCM went on to play a vital role in the formation of the British and World Council of Churches and continued to be a leading voice on ecumenism.
 It founded the SCM Press which became one of the leading Theological publishers in the UK, attracting controversy with the publication of Honest to God in 1963.

 In 1928 the Inter-Varsity Fellowship was formed by members of the SCM who disagreed with its liberal position.

 Until the 1980s, SCM covered the whole of Britain and Ireland, but subsequently split into two organisations.
 However, both remain members of the World Student Christian Federation (WSCF).
 This period also saw the growing participation of Catholic students in what had previously been a Protestant organisation.

 In February 2020, SCM appointed the Revd Naomi Nixon as chief executive officer.